MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/send-email-as-distribution-list.md

 ## Send email as a distribution list in Office 365

-Before you perform these steps, make sure you've been added to an Office 365 distribution list.
+Before you perform these steps, make sure you've been added to an Office 365 distribution list and you've have been granted Send as permission on it.

- **Admins**: Make sure you've followed the steps in the [Add an Office 365 user or contact to a list](../email/add-user-or-contact-to-distribution-list.md) topic, and added the correct people to the distribution list.
+ **Admins**: Make sure you've followed the steps in the [Add an Office 365 user or contact to a list](../email/add-user-or-contact-to-distribution-list.md) and [Allow members to send email as an Office 365 Group](../create-groups/allow-members-to-send-as-or-send-on-behalf-of-group.md) topics, and added the correct people to the distribution list.

 1. Open Outlook on the web and go to your inbox.